 - Efforts to clean up the banking sector

-- Aging population and demographic growth at a standstill, resulting in a labor shortage
+- Ageing population and demographic growth at a standstill, resulting in a labor shortage

-- Dependent on regional economic conditions and automobile
+- Dependence on regional economic conditions and automotive

 - Inefficient state-owned companies

 Private consumption and investment as the key growth drivers in 2022